angelRobotics/angelFarmer/README.md

 sudo apt install libwxgtk3.0-dev
 ```

+In case you are installing on small server like 1GB memory, compiling erlang may fail.
+If this happens, [increasing swap memory will help](https://linuxhandbook.com/increase-swap-ubuntu/) But it will still take a very long time to compile.

 Begin by installing the requirements(erlang and elixir) as `asdf plugins` by following these [instructions](https://hexdocs.pm/nerves/installation.html#Linux).
 The steps in the page (March 2021) are given below